bunmidavies/year2notes/COMP27112/openGL.md

 DirectX, owned by Microsoft, is a similar system which achieves the same thing.
 The main difference is that OpenGL is an open standard, owned by the ==Khronos Group== (a group of a bunch of big computer companies)

 openGL is a library, so the openGL API sits between the application program and the hardware / input devices.
-Therefore the ==hardware is abstracted== when using the openGL API
+Therefore ==hardware is abstracted== when using the openGL API

 ![](https://i.imgur.com/OAmE1OC.png)

 Conceptually, all graphics systems will work the same - graphics software will typically run on a GPU.
 The software will output a set of pixels, which is written into ==framebuffer memory==, which maps to a screen memory